Dian Farmer Learning To Grow Our Own Food

 When choosing Brussels sprouts seeds, make sure to buy fresh and certified disease-free seeds.

-This will ensure that your plants grow healthy and strong.
+This will make sure your plants grow healthy and strong.

 Prepare the Soil

-Brussels sprouts require fertile, nutrient-rich soil to grow well.
-To prepare the soil, you should start by removing any weeds or debris from the planting area.
+Brussels sprouts need fertile, nutrient-rich soil to grow well.
+To prepare the soil, start by removing any weeds and debris from the planting area.

-Brussels sprouts prefer well-drained soil that is rich in organic matter.
+The best types of soil for Brussels sprouts to ensure healthy growth is well-drained soil that is rich in organic matter.
 Add compost or aged manure to the soil before planting to improve soil quality and nutrient content.

 someone digging in the soil